-Interview: Chef Flavio on his passion for food, Norcia's cooking vacation
+Interview: Chef Flavio on Our Norcia’s cooking vacation

-Chef Flavio, of our cooking vacation "A Culinary Adventure in Umbria," has worked in variety of Michelin-rated restaurants making both traditional and creative Italian cuisine.
+Chef Flavio, of our cooking vacation "Food Lover’s Paradise in Norcia," has worked in variety of Michelin-rated restaurants making both traditional and creative Italian cuisine.
 But it's his memories of learning to cook with his family that he remembers the most fondly.
 In this interview with Flavio, he talks about his passion for cooking and food, and why he thinks you should come visit him in Norcia.

 When did you first start cooking?
 What's your first cooking memory?

 I started about 20 years ago with my family, and also went to cooking school for a few years while I worked in a Michelin restaurant.
 My first memory is my grandmother rolling by hand the fresh pasta for lasagna.
 She stopped in the middle of making it to watch the Eucharist on TV.

 Where, and from who, did you learn about cooking?